Netflix’s recent adaption of David Nicholls’s One Day opens with a poem, read as the camera pans across rooftops. Well, half a poem:

 What are days for?
 Days are where we live.
 They come, they wake us time and time over.
 They are to be happy in: Where can we live but days?

-When I first read Larkin’s poems, ‘Days’ was one of the ones I kept coming back to.
+When I was first reading Larkin, ‘Days’ was one of the poems I kept coming back to.
 I don’t think it’s particularly typical, although it’s surprising how many Larkins you can say that about.
-There’s a curious (but also typical) combination of chattiness and an almost continental existential doubt in those short, aphoristic lines.
+There’s a curious (but also typical) combination of chattiness and an almost… European existential doubt in those short, aphoristic lines.
 Days are where we live, but also a kind of object.
 It’s as if the speaker is alone in a bare, sunlit room with one of them, turning it over with a pencil.

 There’s something a bit… instapoet to all this.
 Is it profound, or are the lines just short?
 It’s almost (almost) the kind of thing a moody teenager might stick on their wall.
 You only ask what days are for if you have a lot of time to kill.
 But then, I think it helps to understand and appreciate Larkin if we recognise that many of his best poems are just that: young person’s poems.
 It is no slight on them although, again, it doesn’t fit the familiar image.
 Much of Larkin’s poetry imagines an argument between freedom (for Larkin, often the same thing as selfishness) and something which we may as well call responsibility, or commitment, or simply other people.
 The other people rarely win out.1